nelinory/myForecast/README.md

 ## What is myForecast?
 myForecast is a free Windows Media Center weather application.
-Its use is governed by MIT License.
+Its use is governed by MIT License.<br/>
 Powered by OpenWeather ® API.
-All weather icons are provided by d3stroy (https://www.deviantart.com/d3stroy - weezle icon set).
+All weather icons are provided by d3stroy (https://www.deviantart.com/d3stroy - weezle icon set).<br/>
 For more information regarding the OpenWeather ® API, please visit https://openweathermap.org/api.

 ## Requirements